Come See For Yourself

 Dr. Dragomir began her education at the University of Manitoba where she studied science and graduated with honours.
 She then moved to Waterloo where she made the Dean’s Honour List after obtaining her Doctorate of Optometry from the University of Waterloo in 2010.
 After graduating, she was awarded the 2010 Vistakon Award of Excellence in Contact Lens Patient Care.

-She is currently an active member of the Canadian Association of Optometrists and the Ontario Association of Optometrists.
-She is currently involved in the Eye See Eye Learn®program that aims to help children with early childhood eye care health development.
+She is currently involved in the Eye See Eye Learn®program that aims to help children with early childhood eye care.

 Her other interests include exploring the wilderness of Canada through backcountry canoeing, camping, biking and hiking.
 Algonquin Park is one of her favourite destinations.
 She also enjoys spending time sailing with her family.
 She loves to cook and explore local cuisine.
 In her free time, Dr. Dragomir supports the community by volunteering at The Working Centre in downtown Kitchener.

 Peter Klassen is a staple of the Optical industry.
 After graduating from Seneca College he started his own optical business in 1975.
-After serving for 18 years in Cambridge (Preston), he moved his optical store to Pioneer Park in Kitchener.
+After serving for 18 years in Cambridge (Preston), he moved his optical store to Pioneer Park in Kitchener for another 15 years.
 We are lucky enough to have him on our team at Pioneer Eye Care ever since.

 Peter Klassen, born in Brazil, came to Canada at age 17 and after improving his English skills, began his work career at an optical laboratory.
 Learning from the bottom up has given him the knowledge and wisdom that he offers to the public.